-Any student who is tardy (late) to school must report to the school office with a tardy excuse signed by his/her parent.
+Any student who is tardy (late) to school (arriving after 8:10 a.m.) must report to the school office with a tardy excuse signed by his/her parent.
 Students arriving to the classroom late without reporting to the office first will be sent back to the office.
 Excessive tardiness will result in a parent/teacher conversation to identify a solution to the problem.
 Further instances of tardiness in excess of 5 days will result in documentation of absence at the following prorated amounts: